digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

 Many instruments that pay interest (often expressed as an annualized rate) require an exact definition of how many days of interest belong to each payment period.
-The :ref:`DayCount <module-daml-finance-util-date-daycount-38239>` module provides functions for this.
+The :ref:`DayCount <module-daml-finance-util-date-daycount-38239>` module provides functions  to support such requirements.
-In particular, a *day count fraction* (or *dcf* in short) can be calculated between two dates.
-This indicates the fraction of a full year.
+In particular, you can calculate a *day count fraction* (*dcf*) between two dates.
+This indicates the fraction of a full year between the dates.

-For example, consider a one year bond that pays a quarterly coupon according to a given schedule, like the one described in the previous section.
+For example, consider a one-year bond that pays a quarterly coupon according to a given schedule, like the one described in the previous section.

-This bond will not have the same number of days in each period, which will normally result in different coupon amounts for each period.
-There are various market conventions for this, several of which are supported using the :ref:`DayCountConventionEnum <type-daml-finance-interface-types-date-daycount-daycountconventionenum-67281>`.
+This bond does not have the same number of days in each period, which normally results in different coupon amounts for each period.
+Various market conventions address this and are provided in the :ref:`DayCountConventionEnum <type-daml-finance-interface-types-date-daycount-daycountconventionenum-67281>`.

 Consider the schedule with a short initial stub in the previous section.
 The following example